suspect-devices/digithink/docs/buildnotes/ezra.md

 ## DNS Changes

-The reverse for our current mailserver claims to be mailhost.suspectdevices.com but is actually mailhost.\<CURRENTDOMAIN\>.com for now we are going to test on mailhost.suspectdevices.com and point the mx record for suspectdevices.com to mailhost.digithink.com.
+The reverse for our current mailserver claims to be mailhost.suspectdevices.com is defined as mailhost.CURRENTDOMAIN.com for now we are going to test on mailhost.suspectdevices.com and point the mx record for all domains to that.
 I dunno.
 Will fix this later.

 ```sh